WDI-SEA/react_state_exercises_global/01_state.md

 #### Challenge: Count to 10

 After 10 clicks, the user should see the counter reset to 1.

-> Once you have a solution:

-You can check a sample [solution here!](https://git.generalassemb.ly/education-product/React-Exercise-Solutions/blob/master/exercises/state_wrap_10/App.js).

 *If you're interested in reading more in depth about this, here is more on what [should & shouldn't go in state](https://facebook.github.io/react/docs/state-and-lifecycle.html).
 This link is also in the Further Reading page at the end of the React module.*